WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 voicemail group</td>
 </tr>
 <tr>
-<td><p>After hours calls need to route to a voice mailbox tdat all
+<td><p>After hours calls need to route to a voice mailbox that all
-employees in tde Sales and Marketing departments can access</p>
+employees in the Sales and Marketing departments can access</p>
 <p>Create a voicemail group</p>
 <ul>
 <li><p>Location: HQ</p></li>